 Broadband Services for All

 With Internet access available so widely in the city, Taoyuan has developed the Smart District and Village System.
 The system connects 13 districts and 495 villages and neighborhoods in Taoyuan City with the city’s many government departments, allowing citizens to access up-to-date transit information and providing local businesses with an online platform to offer their mobile services.
+Taoyuan is also introducing smart parking and location systems to car parks in those districts and has deployed a dynamic information system for the city’s buses.
+Taoyuan Metro now provides free 4G and WiFi coverage and smart services as well.

 Taoyuan is also currently working on an Internet of Things demonstration site for Taiwan.
 As of 2016, Asia Pacific Telecom has established 90 LoRa hotspots in the city to support Taiwan’s first Internet of Things dual network.
 The network is expected to cover all of Taiwan in the near future.